What happens when we switch to Ranked Choice Voting when we

 in races where more than one person is to be elected."

-The Special Town Meeting will take place on Zoom.
-Article 13,
+of the COVID pandemic.
+The Annual Town Meeting will take place

 If Town Meeting wants to move forward with Ranked